Research and Clinical Trials

 Research takes place in core and shared facilities in the Biomedical Science Tower, UPMC Montefiore, Scaife Hall, and the Biotechnology and Bioengineering Center.
 Collaborations exist among the divisions of the department of surgery.
 Multi-disciplinary centers include:

-- The University of Pittsburgh Cancer Institute (UPCI): The section of Surgical Oncology participates actively with the University of Pittsburgh Cancer Institute.
+- UPMC Hillman Cancer Center: The section of Surgical Oncology participates actively with the University of Pittsburgh Cancer Institute.
 Members of the Department co-head the Pittsburgh Cancer Institute programs of gastrointestinal oncology, urologic oncology, and biologic oncology.
-Surgery faculty are active in all other programs at UPCI.
+Surgery faculty are active in all other programs at the UPMC Hillman Cancer Center.

 - The Pittsburgh Genetics Institute: Several faculty members hold co-appointments in the Department of Microbiology and Molecular Genetics.
 We are leaders in ongoing programs in genetic screening endoocrinology, vascular disease, breast cancer, oncogeny research and gene therapy.
 Most clinical operative gene therapy protocols at the University of Pittsburgh are centered in the Department of Surgery.